 A student's behavior is closely tied to his/her spiritual growth.
-Misbehavior is often evidence of a wrong attitude or belief that the child holds.
+Misbehavior is often evidence of a wrong attitude or belief that the student holds.
 As Christian teachers, we are concerned with more than addressing outward behavior; we want to help students develop right attitudes and beliefs that will bring about a change of heart, because that leads to lasting behavior change.
-For that reason, we will use a restorative discipline process that gives students an opportunity to reflect on their behavior, to right their wrong, to repent, and to restore relationships which were broken by their sin.
+Our secondary discipline philosophy and policy emphasizes the importance of accountability in obedience and humility.